rschristopher/rschristopher.github.io/src/custody/wallets-and-keys.md

 ## Wallets

-A Bitcoin "wallet" is a misnomer.
+Bitcoin "wallet" is a misnomer.

-The term "wallet" in Bitcoin is used in a variety of contexts.
+The term "wallet" in Bitcoin can mean different things.
  It can refer to a collection of private keys, or receive addresses, or UTXO sets,